esheldon/wq/README.md

 Job Files
 ---------

-The job files and requirements all to [YAML syntax](http://en.wikipedia.org/wiki/YAML).
+The job files and requirements all to YAML syntax <http://en.wikipedia.org/wiki/YAML>.
 For example, to run the command "script" on a single core, this would be the job file (without indentation)

     command: script